 The GMAT Integrated Reasoning section is one of the four sections you will have to complete during the exam.
-It is the newest part of the GMAT.
-It was introduced in the summer of 2012 and replaces one of the two ‘essays’.
+It is the newest part of the GMAT as it was introduced in the summer of 2012 when it replaced one of the two essays.
 This section was created by GMAT at the request of leading business schools.
 Although it used to come second in the structure of the test, test takers no longer need to confine to a strict section order.
 As of 2017, everyone who sits the exam can choose the order of the sections within the GMAT.

 The Integrated Reasoning section tests your real-world reasoning skills.
 It provides business schools with another data point to differentiate candidates’ abilities to manage large amounts of data, discern the relative importance of information, and make sound decisions supported by data.

 The ability to evaluate information presented in different formats from multiple sources is crucial in order to succeed in this technologically advanced, data-driven world.
-The emphasis of the Integrated Reasoning section is both on the verbal reasoning and quantitative skills.
+The emphasis of the Integrated Reasoning section is both on the verbal reasoning and quantitative skills of test takers.

-The Integrated Reasoning section consists of four types of questions format:
+The Integrated Reasoning section consists of four types of questions:

 – graphics interpretation (diagrams, charts, curves and graphic plots with sub-questions)